 Also, the tables will likely be less functional, without an option to sort the data.
 Additional technical problems may arise, which can only be solved if you have coding knowledge.
 The tables generated without a plugin will not look as natural and professional.

-Can I add a table to WordPress without a plugin?
+Can I add a table in WordPress without a plugin?

 Absolutely.
 Dive into the WordPress editor, click the ‘Add’ icon, and select ‘Table.’
 You’ll get a basic grid to start with.
 It’s a few clicks, some typing, and you’ve got yourself a neat table.
 But, if you’re after more pizzazz or data heft, plugins like wpDataTables really deliver.